gjhughes/WDI_PROJECT_4/README.md

 ### React

-Getting to grips with React was initally quite challenging, in particular concepts such as props, managing state and conditional rendering of components.
+Getting to grips with React was initially quite challenging, in particular concepts such as props, managing state and conditional rendering of components.

 ### Cron

-At the creating of each 'frame' a cron jon is scheduled to make a call to the Coindesk API to retrieve the Bitcoin price at the time the frame ends.
-This is nothing something that fell within the scope of the course which eant that the onus was on me to find the neccessary resoruces online in order to gain an understanding of how this would work.
+At the creating of each 'frame' a cron job is scheduled to make a call to the Coindesk API to retrieve the Bitcoin price at the time the frame ends.
+This is nothing something that fell within the scope of the course which meant that the onus was on me to find the necessary resources online in order to gain an understanding of how this would work.

 ## The App